leehananne/Tile-Segmentation-Pipeline/README.md

 # ****************Overview****************

 There are 3 programs involved in the segmentation, viewing, and labelling of the meshes.
-A broad overview is given below.
+A broad overview of each is given below.

 ## SUMS